MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_guides/conda.md

 To see the active environment, [list the available environments](#listing-the-available-environments).
 The active environment will be listed with a '\*' next to its name.

+From the command line (Anaconda Prompt on Windows or Terminal on MacOS),

 ```
 conda env list
 ```